Content marketing is changing how we define careers

 Even though the lines between all these careers are blurring, it’s increasingly clear that there are more and more opportunities to tell stories, whether they be for old-school outlets, or the new vanguard of content marketing programs.

 This article was written by Lee Procida, our Lead Content Strategist.
 It’s part of our Inside Story series, an occasional, in-depth look at the hidden marketing insights behind historical and current events.
-Read more in this series.
+Read more editions in this series.